zoujiayun/cmlHelpR/README.md

 ## Function: lrtStatistic()

 The `lrtStatistic()` function calculates likelihood ratio tests betweeen two different evolutionary models.
-In the `Parallel Codeml` repository is an excel file describing which models should be compared (i.e. which models make sense to compare).
+In the `parallel_codeml` repository is an excel file describing which models should be compared (i.e. which models make sense to compare).

 **Usage**: